How to listen to Infosound

 Listening on audio CD

-these discs, the content is fairly limited and, of course, the content can only be refreshed once a month.
+always been fairly limited and, of course, the content could only be refreshed once a month, at best.

 Listening on Twitter